-4. No scope for skills implementation
+4. No Scope for Skills Implementation

-Often times, when skills of employees are not being utilized to the utmost, it reduces the drive, resulting in frustration at work.
+Often times, when the skills of employees are not being utilized to the utmost, it reduces the drive, resulting in frustration at work.
 Learning supplemented with scope for implementing what is newly learned are essential factors to check in a job role.

-Scope for implementing newly acquired skills at a job role, comes at a later stage.
-But if you’ve been in your current job for a while, waited enough and see no scope nor change in your job role, be assured, there is always an organization that demands skill-sets that you might already possess, regardless of the changing scenes in the job market.
+Scope for implementing newly acquired skills at a job role comes at a later stage.
+But if you’ve been in your current job for a while, waited for enough and see no scope nor change in your job role, be assured, there is always an organization that demands skill-sets that you might already possess, regardless of the changing scenes in the job market.

-5. Overloaded with work
+5. Overloaded with Work

 Are you a very capable and skillful employee who is only overloaded and unnoticed at work?
 Needless to say, you are at the wrong place, and at a wrong role.
 Reliable employees are assets to organizations, and organizations value them.

-However, at circumstances like this, it is time to venture out for more career opportunities.
+However, in circumstances like this, it is time to venture out for more career opportunities.
 If you find a better-suited opportunity but wish to stay in the organization, you could still negotiate with the offer at hand, or, take the offer elsewhere and return to the current organization in the future.
 After all, the perspectives of viewing a former employee as a ‘traitor’, upon leaving the organization, is no longer true, as skill and talent are always sought after.

 If you begin to feel, that you are being undervalued and your ideas are not respected, it is eventually going to result in unhappiness at work.
 Rather than letting all the pent-up frustration reflect in your relationship with your boss, or your performance at work, move on to favorable career prospects, and save yourself from any bitter relationships with your bosses and colleagues.

-7. Organization going downhill
+7. Organization Going Downhill

 If your current organization has recently suffered some losses and is going downhill, it is good to stay alert on new career prospects and save yourself from the effects of a possible recession.
 In such a case, it would be wiser to make the move and find opportunities elsewhere, than waiting to be pushed to make the move.

-8. No great opportunities for growth
+8. No Great Opportunities for Growth

 In such a case, it is also suggestive that you are in a likely position to be successful at the interview and also negotiate to more-suited pay and benefits.
 So, rise with the tide and pick opportunities as they come, and progress faster on your career graph.

-9. Lacking skills
+9. Lacking Skills

 Let’s get honest.
 Sometimes, there comes a point when you realize upon self-analysis that you could perform better by acquiring additional skills and that the cause for career stagnation is not always external.
-If you can make the time required to do professional certification courses and if it suites your budget, then it would be a wiser decision to invest on your growth.
+If you can make the time required to do professional certification courses and if it suits your budget, then it would be a wiser decision to invest on your growth.

-While your interest at self-improvement gets noticed, organizations also respond positively to such efforts and respond with suitable upgradation in role and pay.
+While your interest at self-improvement gets noticed, organizations also respond positively to such efforts and respond with suitable upgradation in the role and pay.

 A recent study conducted by MRINetwork (Recruitment Sentiment Study, 1st Half of 2015), states that recruiters believed that the power dynamic in the current labor market, was greatly candidate driven than being employer driven.
 If this study is to be believed, then the job market is now favorable for employers than ever before, to jump on bandwagon and grow in their careers, with a viable plan in place.